casper-hansen/Web-Scraping-Reddit/README.md

 3. Place the chromerdriver in the *core* folder of this project.
 3. Install the packages specified below with pip or conda.

+**Note**: If your Chrome browser automatically updates to a new version, the chromedriver that you downloaded will almost surely not work, after an automatic update.

-### Install the needed packages with pip:
+## Install the needed packages with pip:

 ```
 pip install beautifulsoup4 selenium
 ```

-### Install the needed packages with conda:
+## Install the needed packages with conda:

 ```
 conda install -c anaconda -y beautifulsoup4 selenium
 ```

-**Note**: If your Chrome browser automatically updates to a new version, the chromedriver that you downloaded will almost surely not work, after an automatic update.